 The College reserves the right to control parking and the flow of traffic on its campus.
 Parking decals are NOT required to park on campus.
-All vehicles are expected to follow standard rules of the road with regard to parking, speed limits, travel on campus and compliance with federal, state, and local laws.
+All vehicles are expected to follow standard rules of the road and parking lots with regard to parking, speed limits, travel on campus and compliance with federal, state, and local laws.
 Accessible parking for students with disabilities is clearly marked and available in all parking lots on campus.
 Abandoned and improperly parked vehicles may be towed away at the owner's expense.
 The College will not be responsible for any damage done to any vehicle parked on campus.
 The owner of the vehicle is responsible for all violations assessed against the vehicle.
-Members of the Community Assisted Policing Effort (CAPE) will be patrolling the campus and will issue parking citations for violations.
+Members of the Community Assisted Policing Effort (CAPE) will be patrolling the campus periodically and will issue parking citations for violations.

 Bicycle riding is restricted to roadways and parking lots.
 Bicycles may not be ridden in pedestrian areas on campus.

-The use of skates, roller blades, non-motorized scooters and skateboards is not permitted in pedestrian areas of the campus.
-Students are required to check-in their skateboards at Student Support Services Office.
+The use of skates, roller blades, non-motorized scooters and skateboards is not permitted on campus.
 Non-compliance of this policy can result in confiscation of the skateboard.